Your Intestinal Health is Related to Your Skin Health

 Certain undigested particles of food and bacteria can be released into your blood.
 This causes an inflammatory response in your body.

-Foods for curing your intestines and healing your skin
+Foods for improving your intestinal health and healing your skin

 The most harmful foods for your intestines are processed foods.
 These have toxic ingredients in their makeup.
-None of these products can be digested correctly.
+We don’t recommend you consume these products.

 However, there are also many beneficial foods.

-Among the foods that help you repair the connection between your intestines and your skin are:
+Among the foods that help you repair the connection between your intestinal health and your skin are:

 There are some herbal teas that are highly effective at curing chronic infections.